I enjoy growing flowers and giving tips on how to care for them.

 The name Stephanotis comes from the Greek words stephanos, a crown and otis, an ear, probably referring to the way the flowers are formed in bunches.
-There are some fifteen known species of this evergreen climber, but only one species is grown as a house plant to any extent.
+There are some 15 known species of this evergreen climber, but only one species is grown as a house plant to any extent.
 This is Stephanotis floribunda, popularly known as Madagascar Jasmine or wax flower, which was introduced from Madagascar in 1839.

-The strongly scented white, waxy flowers, much used in wedding bouquets, corsages and button-holes, are produced in clusters in spring, and may continue through summer, on an evergreen climbing shrub, which can grow to perhaps 15 ft (4.5 m).
+The strongly scented white and waxy flowers, often used in wedding bouquets, corsages, and button holes, are produced in clusters in spring, and may continue through summer, on an evergreen climbing shrub, which can grow to perhaps 15 ft (4.5 m).
 Although the stems get very long, it can be kept under control and encouraged to flower by careful pruning and training the leading growths around a hoop of wire or cane.

 Madagascar Jasmine is not the easiest of plants to grow in the house, but if kept in a window where it can receive good light, it will flower well.
 It is really better suited to a greenhouse or conservatory, where it looks its best when trailing along a rafter with the clusters of lovely white flowers hanging down delicately.

 When buying, look for good, healthy, green foliage.
 The plant should have two or three clusters of flower buds, preferably with one or two flowers just opening.
 Look out for and reject plants that have dropped some of their flower buds.

 - Atmosphere: Madagascar Jasmine appreciate a ventilated, but not draughty, position free from gas fumes.